grafana/mimir/docs/sources/migrating-to-grafana-mimir/migrating-from-thanos-or-prometheus.md

 These blocks are the same as those used by Prometheus and Thanos.
 Each project stores blocks in different places use different block metadata files.

-## Configuring remote-write to Grafana Mimir
+## Configuring remote write to Grafana Mimir

-TODO
+For configuration of remote write to Grafana Mimir, refer to [Configuring Prometheus remote write]({{<relref "../about-authentication-and-authorization.md#configuring-prometheus-remote-write" >}}).

 ## Uploading historic blocks to the Grafana Mimir storage bucket